 Apparently the entire point of the last ten minutes was to trick Batman into coming to Arkham, which does sound like something the Joker would do in the most convoluted way possible, but the pacing’s just so.
 Damn.
 Dull.
 It’s not funny, it’s not scary, and it’s a goddamn waste of Kevin Michael Richardson.
 All this “I know you, Batman-sempai~” stuff doesn’t really feel natural either, since it’s only their second meeting.

 In any case, Joker KO’s Batman and locks him inside the cell, while he goes off to keep an appointment at the theater.
 And since Joker’s dinner hour is about now, the guard (the same guy Joker poisoned in “The Bat in the Belfry”, sounding even more stoned this time around) strolls right up to the cell and sees Batman inside.

-Blah blah blah, wasted potential, plug for a much better Batman story with this same concept (mainly because he spends more than five seconds trapped in there and the script bothers to put the screws on him), rinse and repeat.
+Blah blah blah, wasted potential, plug for a much better Batman story with this same premise (mainly because Bruce spends more than five seconds trapped in there and the script bothers to put the screws on him), rinse and repeat.